Meeds-io/meeds/plf-packaging-resources/src/main/resources/README.txt

 How to install add-ons
 -------------------------------------

-Several add-ons are not installed by default in the Express and Enterprise version of eXo Platform 4:
+Several add-ons are not installed by default in the Trial and Enterprise version of eXo Platform 4:
     * crash-addon	: Common Reusable SHell to interact with the JVM
     * cmis-addon (*)	: Content Management Interoperability Services
     * ide-addon (*) 	: Integrated online environment to develop applications (cf. next section for its usage)